rdwinter2/lagom-scala_old.g8/src/main/g8/api-schema-role/README.md

 Custom YAML/GraphQL inspired SDL.

+In Domain Driven Design (DDD) Aggregate Root (AR) entities have a unique identity and form the only ACID transactional boundary for interacting with the domain.
+All commands, which express an intent to change system state, must be directed to a specific AR.
+An AR may be composed of other entities, however these entities have no global identity or lifecycle.
+If the AR is deleted, the subordinate entities are also deleted.
+If the AR has a deep hierarchy, you can reference other ARs if 1) the original AR doesn't enforce invariants between those ARs, and 2) you need to link directly to those ARs not subordinate entities.

 DDD Value Objects - identified only by their values.
 Two value objects with identical attributes are identical.

 DDD Entity Objects - have a lifecycle, and are identified by a synthetic identifier.
 Two entities with identical attributes but different identifiers are different entities.
 My current preference for synthetic identifiers are collision resistant identifiers ([CUID](https://github.com/prismagraphql/cuid-java)).
 They are relatively short, URL friendly, and horizontally scalable.